Phosphorus supplementation of cattle in northern Australia

 Help with managing P

 Our FutureBeef staff are here to help!
-Contact your local extension officer to talk about your Phosphorus management plan (Word document, 200 KB).
+Contact your local extension officer to talk about your Phosphorus management plan (Word document, 200 KB), or watch this short clip demonstrating how DAF staff and resources have helped other northern beef producers develop a cost effective strategic P supplementation program using P blood testing and property land type mapping.

 Images supplied by Bernie English and Joe Rolfe.